Most of daily turnover at Baku Stock Exchange accounts for Central Bank’s notes

 By Sara Israfilbayova – Trend:

-Some 111.1 million manats accounted for the transactions on bonds in the secondary market.
+Some $37,700 (64,160 manats) accounted for the transactions on bonds in the secondary market.
+The transactions on dollar bonds of the Azerbaijani state oil company SOCAR were concluded during the day.

 Follow the author on Twitter: @IsrafilbekovaS